5 datasets found

 Description

-The human development index (HDI) score of Russia slightly decreased in 2022, having reached 0.821.
-The score of 0.824, which was recorded in 2018 and 2019, was the highest observation since 1990.
+The human development index (HDI) score of Russia slightly increased in 2023, having reached *****.
+That was the highest observation since 1990.
 The HDI is a statistic that combines life-expectancy, education levels and GDP per capita.
 Countries with scores over 0.800 are considered to have very high levels of development, compared with countries that score lower.
 The HDI score of Russia declined between 1990 and 1995 before recovering from 2000 onwards.

 Search